-Since September 2015, I’ve been working as a Research and Teaching Faculty member of Leiden University (the Netherlands) and as part of my role, I’ve been reading a wide variety of academic papers.
+Since September 2015, I’ve been working as a Research and Teaching Faculty member (now PhD candidates with teaching responsibilities) of Leiden University, the Netherlands and as part of my role, I’ve been reading a wide variety of academic papers.

 I thought I would post some of the articles I’ve read, and found particularly interesting, through this post.
 Maybe you will enjoy reading them to.

 I will briefly comment on the aspects of the paper that I found to be interesting.
 Obviously, for intellectual property considerations, I’ll only provide links to the full text of articles that are already available in the public domain.
 (Usually this is done through university repositories and SSRN]